 - Improved cash flow Electronic payments can mean faster payments - Maintaining control over bank accounts You keep total control over the destination of claim payment funds.
 Multiple practices and accounts are supported. - Matching payments to advice/vouchers You can associate electronic payments quickly and easily to an advice/voucher - Managing multiple payers Reuse enrollment information to connect with multiple payers, assign different payers to different banks

 Signing up for electronic payments is simple, secure, and will only take 5-10 minutes to complete.
-To complete the registration process, please visit the PaySpan website at www.payspanhealth.com. or contact them directly at 877-331-7154.
+To complete the registration process, please visit the PaySpan website (payspanhealth.com) or call (877) 331-7154.